Skip to content. | Skip to navigation

 Research and Teaching Interests

-Lifecourse & Aging, Human Development, Family, Social Stratification, Education, Social Psychology, Social Change, Research Methods, Quantitative Analysis.
-He is currently completing two books, one on the quality of sample survey data entitled The Reliability of Survey Data, and one on the impact of changes in the family over the past century on child-rearing orientations entitled The Disciplined Self: The Transformation of Parental Child-Rearing Values Over the Twentieth Century.
+Life Course & Aging, Human Development, Family, Social Stratification, Education, Social Psychology, Social Change, Research Methods, Quantitative Analysis.
+He is currently completing three books, one on the quality of sample survey data entitled The Reliability of Survey Data, one on the impact of changes in the family over the past century on child-rearing orientations entitled The Disciplined Self: The Transformation of Parental Child-Rearing Values Over the Twentieth Century and one on the life course entitled The Life Course: Interdisciplinary Perspectives.

 Professional Awards and Achievements